albirrkarim/albirrkarim/README.md

 :speaking_head: [React Speech Highlight](https://github.com/albirrkarim/react-speech-highlight-demo), React text-to-speech with highlighting the words and sentences that are being spoken using audio files, text-to-speech API, and web speech synthesis API.

+:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs) (Beta) (Pending), Imagine you have an AI that can act as a guide in your website.
+It can be used as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.

-:link: [Product Rank Tracker](https://github.com/albirrkarim/product-rank-tracker) Track your product ranking in Google, with product link and listed keywords you want to target (watch) no server is required, just with your PC.
+:link: [Product Rank Tracker](https://github.com/albirrkarim/product-rank-tracker) This Simple program tracks your product ranking in Google, with product link and listed keywords you want to target (watch) no server is required, just with your PC.

 <!-- :studio_microphone: [React Voice Recorder PRO](https://github.com/albirrkarim/react-voice-recorder-pro-demo), Features: Automatically remove silence time when recording, smooth cut.